technofocus-pte/msignt2/Leveraging MLOps and Azure OpenAI for Targeted Marketing Contoso Bank's Journey to Expand Borrower Base.md

 ### **Task 10 : Add a data source to Azure AI search service**

+In this task, we add data source of all resource to enrich data.

 1. Switch back to Azure portal -> Resource group- > Azure AI search service.

     ![](./media/image115.png)